5 Lessons From Abdominal SurgeryDec 02, 2022

 I had a similar surgery, on the other side of my lower abdomen, when I was a kid in middle-school.

-Thinking back, a year ago, I recall that my doc was so relaxed when he explained how fast I would get back to my old workouts.
+Thinking back, I recall that my doc was so relaxed when he explained how fast I would get back to my old workouts.

 "The procedure is no big deal, Joe.
 Just three little cuts above your belly button.
 You'll be back in the gym in no time," he said with a confident smile.